abulimov/abulimov.github.io/content/post/2016-08-31-boardgames-love.md

 them at least 5 or 6 years, and now have a decent collection and a clear understanding of what type of games I love.

-## Just a quick overview of games I enjoy most.
+## Just a quick overview of games I enjoy most

 For now, my top-3 list is: